 There are many kinds of mortgage loans, and it is important to choose the kind that makes the most sense for your personal financial situation.
 A conventional mortgage will yield the best interest rates, but not all first-time homebuyers will qualify for this type of loan.
 A government-sponsored FHA loan is often a good choice for many homebuyers jumping into the market because it requires as little as 3.5 percent down.

 In addition to the different types of loans, you will need to understand the difference between a fixed and an adjustable interest rate.
 Although an adjustable rate will be riskier, it can be a good choice for buyers who do not plan on staying in the house for long.
 However, if you plan on staying in the home for a period of longer than five years, it is generally better to choose the fixed rate.

 Mortgage Loan Qualifications

 There are a variety of factors that go into how much house you can afford.
 In addition to income verification, a lender will look at your credit history and how much debt you are carrying.
+Under the new CECL review model, lenders may look at certain qualitative and environmental factors when reviewing your application.
+These typically include your credit rating and financial condition—among other factors.
 The best thing that you can do before applying for a mortgage loan is to make sure that your entire credit history is cleaned up.

 Pre-Approval is Key